jhu-dvrk/sawIntuitiveResearchKit/core/examples/dvrkConsolePython/README.md

 use wxPython 4.1.0).

-In either case, the embedded Python interpreter can be dynamically loaded by the component manager in the `sawIntuitiveResearchKitQtConsoleJSON` executable.
+In either case, the embedded Python interpreter can be dynamically loaded by the component manager in the `sawIntuitiveResearchKitSystem` executable.
 The recommended approach is to create a separate JSON file with the following contents (for `ipython`):

 ```